warehouse-picking-automation-challenges/picknik/README.md

 ## Run DDTR Perception Pipeline

 ### Run Shelf Calibration

-Go to the dir of RGFusion app:
+To start:

-    cd ~/ros/perception/DDTR/build/Application/RGFusion
+    roslaunch picknik_perception perception_server_ddtr_calibrate.launch

-Now, run RGFusion:
+You should be able to see the live camera images in the top left GUI.

-    ./RollingGridFusion -wsp ~/ros/perception/DDTR/ -mode 6
+ - Press key 'f' to start Kinect Fusion.

-Now, you should be able to see the live camera images in the top left GUI.
-Press key 'f' to start Kinect Fusion. press 'space' to stop building the shelf model when you got the 3D model you want.
+ - Press 'space' to stop building the shelf model when you got the 3D model you want.

-Press the button 'Clean Host (Del SDFs/Poses files)' on the control panel (left side) of the application to clean the old shelf model files.
+ - Press the button 'Clean Host (Del SDFs/Poses files)' on the control panel (left side) of the application to clean the old shelf model files.

-Press button 'Save Pose' and 'Save SDF' to save the latest 3D model of the shelf.
+ - Press button 'Save Pose' and 'Save SDF' to save the latest 3D model of the shelf.

 Now you are safe the leave the application and run the Amazon app .

 ## Start Robots